rdcmcpe/SkyBlockXT/README.md

 ##TODO
-Dont forget to read the TODO list! here the [Link](https://github.com/XenoNova/SkyBlockXT/issues/17)
+Dont forget to read the TODO list! here's the [Link](https://github.com/XenoNova/SkyBlockXT/issues/17)

 ## Island Concept:
   This is how the island will  be generated **after** PRE-ALPHA Release!